AmrEldib/cmder-powerline-prompt/README.md

 # Cmder-powerline-prompt

 This is a custom prompt for [Cmder](http://cmder.net/) (the alternative console emulator for Windows).
 There's also a [PowerShell version](https://github.com/AmrEldib/cmder-powershell-powerline-prompt) of this prompt.
 It looks like this:

 ![screenshot](screenshot.png)

 It has a blue background for the prompt.
 For folders with git repos, you get yellow background for changes, and green for clean repos.
-I'm using Consolas font.

 The look is inspired by [Powerline for Vim](https://github.com/powerline/powerline), and [Zsh's theme agnoster](https://github.com/agnoster/agnoster-zsh-theme).

+**Changes of this Fork:**

+- Support for virtual environments
+- Minor changes on color configs

 # Requirements